solodev/cloud-documentation/src/Marketplace/Catalogs/Items/index.md

 ***Adding Production Information***

-- From the main dashboard, click Marketplace
+- From the main dashboard, click Marketplace.
-- Click Catalog
+- Click Catalog.
 - Select the desired catalog from the list.
 - Enter the product description/introduction, the product overview, product features, product details, product support text, and product instructions into the associated text boxes.
 - Click Save.